 Target Salesforce.com Object should exist with read and write permissions.

 Use the TD Console to Create Your Connection

 Create a New Connection

 Connecting to Salesforce using the TD Console is quick and easy.
 Alternatively, create a Salesforce connection using the command line.
-The import integration supports credentials; you need a client ID and client secret to authenticate using credentials.
+The export integration supports credentials; you need a client ID and client secret to authenticate using credentials.

 Allow TD to Access Salesforce using Salesforce

 These instructions guide you to locate the client ID and client secret that is necessary to authenticate using credentials.
 This is the guide for Lightning Experience UI.
 Go to Setup > Apps > App Manager.
 Select New Connected App.
 Write down or copy your Consumer Key (client_id) and Consumer Secret (client_secret).
 For secure account access, get a Salesforce Security Token.
 If you don’t have a security token, go to Account > Settings > Reset My Security Token and select Reset Security Token.
 You’ll receive your Security Token by email.